 Surveillance system data will only be accessed to comply with the specified purpose.
-For example, logs of e-monitoring systems intended to safeguard children will only be examined where there is reasonable cause to believe a child is at risk.
+Logs of e-monitoring systems intended to safeguard children will only be examined where there is reasonable cause to believe a child is at risk.

-The system will have proportionate access controls and a nominated Information Asset Owner (IAO) who will be responsible for the governance and security of the system.
+Our E monitoring will have proportionate access controls and a nominated Information Asset Owner (IAO) who will be responsible for the governance and security of the system.
 The IAO may authorise other specified staff members to access data held on the system routinely or on an ad-hoc basis.